 Pulmonary Illnesses: X-Rays and Pulmonary Function Tests

-You should schedule an immediate appointment with your primary care physician and order chest x-rays (PA and lateral) and Pulmonary Function Tests (PFTs) if you have experienced any symptoms, such as shortness of breath, coughing, fatigue, frequent head and/or chest colds due to exposure to asbestos, diesel fumes, silica, metals, solvents and other pulmonary irritants in the course of your railroad work.
+You should schedule an immediate appointment with your primary care physician and order chest x-rays (PA and lateral) and Pulmonary Function Tests (PFTs) if you have experienced shortness of breath, coughing, fatigue, frequent head and/or chest colds due to exposure to asbestos, diesel fumes, silica, metals, solvents and other pulmonary irritants in the course of your railroad work.
 If your primary care physician or the physician/pulmonologist reports any abnormalities, please contact our experienced FELA attorneys so that we may immediately protect your rights.

 Injured?
 How Our Personal Injury Attorneys Can Help